 Water is another important resource used for the daily construction operation.
-It is mainly supplied by the local government department and there was no issue in sourcing water which was fit for purpose in 2022. the construction sites, the Group also implemented internal policies to minimize water consumption.
+It is mainly supplied by the local government department and there was no issue in sourcing water which was fit for purpose in 2023.
+Within the construction sites, the Group also implemented internal policies to minimize water consumption.
 To conserve the use of water, we have implemented the following water-saving initiatives:

-- Automatic wheel washers are used to increase productivity and reduce water usage. - Water treatment facilities are used to recycle the sewage. - Recycled water from water treatment facilities is used to clean the roads, water plant, wash floors and vehicles. - Pumps and running hoses should be switched off when not in use. - Water-saving equipment and devices, such as dual flush water closet and self-closing water tap are installed.
+- Automatic wheel washers are used to increase productivity and reduce water usage. - Water treatment facilities are used to recycle the sewage. - Recycled water from water treatment facilities is used to clean the roads, water plant, wash floors and vehicles. - Pumps and running hoses should be switched off when not in use. - Water-saving equipment and devices, such as dual flush water closets and self-closing water taps are installed.

 Moreover, there is monthly monitoring of the usage of water.
 If the consumption is unexpectedly high, the case should be investigated to find out the root cause and preventive measures can be taken.
-In 2022, the decrease in water consumption was mainly attributable to the effective implementation of water-saving strategies during the year.
-In three years, the Group targets to achieve the reduction of the water consumption intensity (per HK\$ millions of project turnover) by 3%.
+During the Reporting Period, the amount of water consumption in 2023 increased due to business expansion.
+In three years, the Group targets to achieve the reduction of the water consumption intensity (per HK\$ million of project turnover) by 3%.